onmyway133/EasyAnchor/README.md

 Well, `Anchor` is for making `constraints` between 2 views.
 If you want to make `constraints` for multiple views at once, you can use multiple `Anchor`.
 There are some tasks that you do often, let `Builder` help you.
 These method below use `Builder` under the hood

-**Anchors** has a set of builders to help you avoid repetitive tasks and build UIs quickly 😎
+**EasyAnchor** has a set of builders to help you avoid repetitive tasks and build UIs quickly 😎

 #### Apply